AreaLayer/Bolt-Machine-AI/README.md

 # Lightning-AI-PoC

-Simple Prof of Concept on Lightning AI
+Simple Proof of Concept on Lightning AI

+## How works?